CASSIOPE: Post-mission launch vehicle testing

-After the second stage separated from the booster stage, SpaceX conducted a novel flight test where the booster conducted a test to attempt to reenter the lower atmosphere in a controlled manner and decelerate to a simulated over-water landing.
-The test was successful, but the booster stage was not recovered.

-After the three-minute boost phase of September 29, 2013 launch, the booster stage attitude was reversed, and three of the nine engines refired at high altitude, as planned, to initiate the deceleration and controlled descent trajectory to the surface of the ocean.
+After the second stage separated from the booster stage, SpaceX tested the booster in an attempt to re-enter the lower atmosphere in a controlled manner and decelerate to a simulated over-water landing.
+Three minutes into the launch, the booster stage attitude was reversed, and three of the nine engines refired at high altitude, as planned, to initiate the deceleration and controlled descent trajectory to the surface of the ocean.
 The first phase of the test worked well and the first stage re-entered safely.
 However, the first stage began to roll due to aerodynamic forces during the descent through the atmosphere, and the roll rate exceeded the capabilities of the booster attitude control system (ACS) to null it out.
 The fuel in the tanks centrifuged to the outside of the tank and the single engine involved in the low-altitude deceleration maneuver shut down.
 Debris from the first stage was subsequently retrieved from the ocean.

 SpaceX also ran a post-mission test on the second stage.
-While a number of the new capabilities were successfully tested on the September 29, 2013, CASSIOPE flight, there was an issue with the second stage restart test.
+While a number of the new capabilities were successfully tested on the CASSIOPE flight, there was an issue with the second stage restart test.
 The test to reignite the second stage Merlin 1D vacuum engine once the rocket had deployed its primary payload (CASSIOPE) and all of its nanosat secondary payloads was unsuccessful.

-The engine failed to restart while the second stage was coasting in low Earth orbit.
+The engine failed to restart while the second stage was coasting in low-Earth orbit.